ArchooD2/early-gang/README.md

 - copy and paste that long ass string into the twitch access token section

 ### part IV - setting up spotify
-  - log into [spotify developers](https://developer.spotify.com/) and go to your dashboard
+  - login to [spotify developers](https://developer.spotify.com/) and go to your dashboard
   - click "Create App" and set http://localhost:8888/callback as the redirect url
   - go to the app then click "Settings" and you should see "Client ID" and "Client secret" near the top
   - paste these into your config file at their respective locations